yinlinchen/amplify-workshop/README.md

 	```

 ## Section 1: Creating your first React Application and setup AWS Amplify
-* Create a new React project & change into the new directory using the Create React App CLI.
+* Create a new React project
 	```
 	create-react-app bookapp
 	```